jjagielo/jjagielo/README.md

 To learn more about my academic and professional journey, please reach out to me here: https://www.linkedin.com/in/jason-jagielo/

-Please also checkout my website for a more in depth portfolio: https://jjagielo2021.wixsite.com/jasonjagielo
+Please also checkout my website for a more in-depth portfolio: https://jjagielo2021.wixsite.com/jasonjagielo

 ## ⚡**My Technical Knowledge and Growth**⚡